keu/docs/learn/data-quality.md

 - Most or all of your checks can be implemented by the predefined checks in the solution of your choice.
 - You want to abstract your data quality checks from the DAG code.

-Currently only SQL Check operators and the `GreatExpectationsOperator` offer data lineage extraction.
+Currently only SQL Check operators and the `GreatExpectationsOperator` offer data lineage extraction through Openlineage.

 ### SQL Check operators